Our Office Tour

 Follow the schedule of dental examinations and cleanings, as recommended by your child's pediatric dentist in Monrovia.
 Generally, dental examinations and cleanings are recommended every 6 months for children and adults.

-As your child learns to rinse his/her mouth, and as most deciduous (baby) teeth have erupted by this age, brushing with a pea-sized portion of fluoridated toothpaste becomes appropriate.
+As your child learns to rinse their mouth, and as most deciduous (baby) teeth have erupted by this age, brushing with a pea-sized portion of fluoridated toothpaste becomes appropriate.

 Facts about deciduous teeth: